 Maybe if I had, I wouldn’t have had these loans to deal with at all.
 Also, learn more about money and how it can work in your favor rather than against you by having to repay debts every month.

 What is your biggest financial struggle?
 What do you do to combat that?

 Our biggest financial struggle was adjusting our habits and mindset when it came to our budget and the activities we could do with what we had available.

 We realized that spending more than we were making was not sustainable, so we had to work to cut down our spending habits to the necessities to avoid dipping into our savings every single month.

-Paying off debt doesn’t need to be a life long struggle.
-Get your debt out of your life forever so you can life your dreams!
+Paying off debt doesn’t need to be a lifelong struggle.
+Get your debt out of your life forever so you can live your dreams!